sqayum/dsc-phase-4-project/README.md

 <center><img src="images/state-approval-map-from-polling-data.png" width='1000'></center>

-The following map shows how the state net approvals predicted via `RNN 4` deviated from the polling data.
-If a state is blue, it indicates that `RNN 4` overestimated the net approval rating in that state with respect to the polling data.
-Conversely, a red state indicates that `RNN 4` overestimated the net disapproval rating (or underestimated the net approval rate) in that state with respect to the polling data.
+The following map shows how the predictions made by `RNN 4` deviated from each state's polling data. **Red** means that state polls indicate a **lower net approval rate** than `RNN4`, while **Blue** means that state polls indicate a **higher net approval rate** than`RNN4`.

 <center><img src="images/state-approval-map-from-deviation.png" width='1000'></center>

 > The `RNN 4` model predicted statewide net approval ratings surprisingly well, considering that, on average, there were only about $435$ labeled observations per state.
 Its predictions deviated from polling data by $10\%$ or less in $27$ states, and by $15\%$ or less in $37$ states.

 The figure above highlights that `RNN 4` had a far greater tendency to overestimate the net approval rate in a given state.
-This discrepency is most notable in the political region known as the *Heartland/New South Alliance*, comprised of the American Heartland and New South regions.[^3] The states comprising this political region are:
+This discrepency is most notable in the political region known as the *Heartland/New South Alliance*, comprised of the American Heartland and New South regions.[^4] The states comprising this political region are:

 * __American Heartland:__ North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Texas, Montana, Arizona, Colorado, Idaho, Wyoming, Utah, Nevada, New Mexico, Alaska

 * __New South:__ North Carolina, South Carolina, Georgia, Florida, Tennessee, Alabama, Mississippi, Arkansas, Louisiana

 With the exception of New Mexico, Arizona, Nevada, and Mississippi, all of the states in the *Heartland/New South Alliance* were predicted to have higher approval rates than what was suggested by the polling data.
 The states in the *Heartland/New South Alliance* characterized as such because they are more conservative than the rest of the country, and thus a liberal Democrat such as Joe Biden is likely to have a low approval rating by the general public residing in this region.
 This fact means it is likely the polling data is more accurate, which, in turn, means that the `RNN 4` model is biased towards higher approval ratings (lower disapproval ratings) in this region.
 This, most likely, implies that there was an insufficient number tweets from these states, which resulted in skewed datasets not accurately reflecting the opinions of the general population.
-There is some evidence to suggests that Twitter users in the United States are more likely to be Democrats than the general public[^4], which would explain the bias and why `RNN 4` had such a strong tendency to overestimate Joe Biden's approval rating.
+In addition, if `RNN4` is biased towards overestimating Biden's overall approval rate, then this same bias will affect its predictions on the state level.

 ## **Limitations**